ipfs-force-community/sophon-messager/README.md

 - ✅ Scan the address of the miner's wallet, monitor the actor status of address on the chain, maintain the address's nonce information,
 - ✅ Fill on fly: gas related parameters and nonce are to be filled out when sending a message on chain according to gas policy, to make sure the gas-estimation and other seeting are valid
 - ✅ Maintain message status, including whether the message is chained and replaced.
 Save the results of the execution.
-- 🚧 Global Gas estimate paraters, address push quantity configuration.
+- ✅ Global Gas estimate paraters, address push quantity configuration.
-- 🚧 Multi-point message delivery (directly to the blockchain network with libp2p, push to the node by Mpool API), to make sure that messages are propagation over the network
+- ✅ Message-delivery assuring: Auto replace parameters and resend messages whenever there is a failure
+- ✅ Multi-point message delivery through daemon program
+- 🚧 broadcast message through libp2p
 - 🔲 Enhanced API Security
 - 🔲 Rich and flexible message sorting options
-- 🔲 Message-delivery assuring: Auto replace parameters and resend messages whenever there is a failure

 ## Getting Start